Looking for an answer? Ask a Question

 What is the process for accessing academic accommodations for a ProctorU Exam?

 Visit the Open Learning Accessibility Services page to learn about how to connect with Accessibility Services and explore academic accommodations you may be eligible to receive.
-Visit the Remote Learning Tools page for a variety of online resources, helpful apps, and free assistive technology software options.

 How do I receive accommodations for my proctored session with ProctorU?